Bigu (grain avoidance): Early textual references

-The (ca. 111 CE) Book of Han mentions bigu in context with the fangshi "alchemist; magician" Li Shaojun teaching Emperor Wu of Han (r.
-141-87 BCE) a "method of worshipping the furnace and abstaining from cereals to prevent old age".
+The (c.
+111 CE) Book of Han mentions bigu in context with the fangshi "alchemist; magician" Li Shaojun teaching Emperor Wu of Han (r.
+141–87 BCE) a "method of worshipping the furnace and abstaining from cereals to prevent old age".
 Since grains were cooked on the stove, in raw/cooked logic, grain avoidance was traditionally linked with worship of Zaoshen 灶神 The Stove God.
 In a reversal of not eating the Five Grains to obtain immortality, the Book of Han also records that in 10 CE, the usurper Wang Mang paid the fangshi Su Lo 蘇樂, who claimed to know the xian secrets of longevity, to plant some "immortality grain".

 [T]he five grains were planted within the palace in plots facing according to the color of each one.
 The seeds had been soaked in (a liquid made from) the marrow of the bones of cranes, tortoise-shell (tu mao), rhinoceros (horn), and jade, in all more than twenty constituents.
 One bushel of this grain cost one piece of gold.
 This was called Huang Ti's cereal method for becoming a holy immortal.